Skip to content

 Telephone: 0116 454 1009

-In addition, HEA and consultants employed by LCC will have Disclosure and Barring Service check (DBS – formerly the CRB check) and be trained in safeguarding to Level 3 of the Leicester City Children’s Safeguarding Board or equivalent (see LSCB website for more information on this training level).
+In addition, Home Education Officer's and consultants employed by the Leicester City Council will have Disclosure and Barring Service check and be trained in safeguarding to Level 3 of the Leicester City Children’s Safeguarding Board or equivalent (see Leicester Safeguarding Children Partnership Board website for more information on this training level).

-The HEAs employed by LCC will carry an Identification badge at all times and it is prudent for parents to check for this identification before admitting anyone to their home.
+Home Education Officer's employed by Leicester City Council will carry an identification badge at all times and it is prudent for parents to check for this identification before admitting anyone to their home.

-All EHE Reports, related correspondence and preliminary information will be kept by the Education Welfare Service.
-Strict control over access to these records will be maintained in accordance with LCC’s policies and procedures for data protection and safeguarding which in turn comply with relevant legislation such as the General Data Protection Regulation and Data Protection Act 2018.
-The Council’s Privacy Notice is available on the LA’s website.
+All Elective Home Education Reports, related correspondence and preliminary information will be kept by the Education Welfare Service.
+Strict control over access to these records will be maintained in accordance with council policies and procedures for data protection and safeguarding which in turn comply with relevant legislation such as the General Data Protection Regulation and Data Protection Act 2018.
+View the council’s Privacy Notice.

 Home Education Records will be maintained for 10 years after the child is no longer of compulsory school age (or longer as required by Government).
 They will be destroyed at the beginning of the academic year following this retention period.
 Records for children with special educational needs may be retained for up to 35 years in accordance with legal requirements.